BENZYANE-Zakaria/BENZYANE-Zakaria/README.md

 My name is BENZYANE Zakaria ,  DotNet Engineer,

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our world tech problems.
-- 🎓 &nbsp; Studying Software Engineering .
+- 🎓 &nbsp; Studied data engineering and software development.

 ### 🛠 &nbsp;Tech Stack